MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/AzureDataLakeStorageGen1.md

 ## Prerequisites

-* **An Azure subscription**.
+* An Azure subscription.
 Go to [Get Azure free trial](https://azure.microsoft.com/pricing/free-trial/).

-* **A Data Lake Storage Gen1 account**.
+* An Azure Data Lake Storage Gen1 account.
 Follow the instructions at [Get started with Azure Data Lake Storage Gen1 using the Azure portal](/azure/data-lake-store/data-lake-store-get-started-portal).
 This article assumes that you've already created a Data Lake Storage Gen1 account, called **myadlsg1**, and uploaded a sample data file (**Drivers.txt**) to it.
 This sample file is available for download from [Azure Data Lake Git Repository](https://github.com/Azure/usql/tree/master/Examples/Samples/Data/AmbulanceData/Drivers.txt).

 ## Capabilities supported